Building and communicating effective benefits strategies for Generation X.

 Engaging Generation X with their benefits

 Generation X may be the easiest group to communicate with for employers.
 They are comfortable with both traditional printed materials and modern digital media.
 Information can be presented in person, through email, online, or videos.

 Generation X is receptive to case studies, situations, and games that emphasize the benefits to the individual. (“How can this help me?”).

 Don’t forget about Generation X!
 They are loyal and hardworking, and they are relatively easy to reach.
-Building a benefits plan that helps with flexibility and financial incentives, and communicating through a variety of mediums, can help deliver more engaged and happier employees.
+Building a benefits plan that helps with flexibility and financial incentives, and communicating through a variety of media, can help deliver more engaged and happier employees.